DBE Final Rule Sprint — B2G Coach

 The Program

-4 to 6 Sessions.
-Built Around
+4 Private Sessions.
+Built Around Your Certification Leverage.

 The DBE Final Rule Sprint is not a generic GovCon coaching program.
-Every session is built around one objective: protecting your DBE certification, understanding your new obligations, and positioning your firm to compete aggressively under the new rules.
+Every session is built around one objective: protecting your DBE certification, understanding your new obligations, and positioning your firm to compete under the new rules.

 Session 1